 Solar energy can be used for generating both heat and electricity, but the the technologies used in each case are different.
 Currently, there are two types of systems you can use to generate either heat or electricity from sunlight.
 These are: solar thermal heating and PV panels.

 These systems use the heat from the sun to warm up domestic water.
 The flat plate collectors are the cheapest option.
 They transfer heat from a flat metal sheet to the pipes placed underneath.
-The pipes run the heated water to a storage cylinder for use by the household.
+The pipes in a solar thermal panel run the heated water to a storage cylinder for use by the household.

 The PV panels are available in two options: tiles or fixed panels, panels being the the cheaper option.
 The panels also vary in the size and strength.
 Moreover, although the efficiency of solar panels increases in areas with constant sun exposure, they can also be used in any areas with less sunlight.
 Also, since solar energy is free, using it to meet some, or all of your household electricity needs, is a good way to reduce your bills and save up some money.

 The UK government offers various solar panel grants to help you in your solar investment.